EranStarkLab/IndependentCoding/README.md

   * observed_neurons.csv
   * observed_counts.csv
 * Place all files in the same folder
-* Open the notebook using Jupyter Notebook
+* Open every notebook using Jupyter Notebook
 * Run all cells sequentially